Best Gas Grills Under $500 (2026)

 Best Budget (Under $250): Nexgrill Deluxe 2-Burner 720-0864 (~$250) — Check price

-The Nexgrill Deluxe 2-Burner offers impressive cooking capability at a fraction of the price of premium grills.
-Its two stainless steel burners produce 28,000 BTU across 401 sq in of cooking area — enough for approximately 15 burgers at once.
-The even heat cooking system distributes heat uniformly, and the stainless steel control panel resists rust.
-Foldable side shelves and all-weather wheels add practical convenience.
-Bob Vila rated it as the best bang-for-the-buck gas grill under $500. [src3, src5]
+Two stainless steel burners produce 28,000 BTU across 401 sq in — enough for approximately 15 burgers at once.
+Stainless steel control panel resists rust, foldable side shelves, and all-weather wheels.
+Consistently recommended as the best bang-for-the-buck gas grill under $500. [src3, src8]

 Best for Small Spaces: Char-Broil Performance 300 2-Burner (~$200) — Check price

-At just 300 sq in of cooking surface with a compact footprint, the Char-Broil Performance 300 fits comfortably on apartment balconies and small patios.
-Its two stainless steel burners deliver 24,000 BTU — meeting the expert-recommended 80 BTU/sq in threshold for effective grilling.
-Porcelain-coated cast iron grates retain heat well for searing, and the foldable side shelves reduce the grill's width when storage space is tight.
-The enclosed cabinet hides the propane tank and stores tools. [src3, src7]
+At just 300 sq in of cooking surface with a compact footprint, the Performance 300 fits on apartment balconies and small patios.
+Two stainless steel burners deliver 24,000 BTU — meeting the 80 BTU/sq in threshold.
+Porcelain-coated cast iron grates, foldable side shelves, and an enclosed tank cabinet. [src3, src8]

 Best for Beginners: Char-Broil Performance 4-Burner (~$350) — Check price